karin-on/to-do-list/README.md

 ## Getting Started

-To run this project you will need to have **Node.js** and **Gulp** installed on your local machine.
+To run this project you will need to have **Node.js** installed on your local machine.
 After forking and cloning the repo please run these commands in your command line:

 ```
-npm install
+npm i
 ```

 and